 I am a Postdoctoral Fellow in the Foundations of Animal Sentience Project within the Centre for Philosophy of Natural and Social Science at the London School of Economics.

 I completed my PhD in Philosophy at Columbia University in May 2020.
+I then became a Postdoctoral Fellow in the Foundations of Mind at Johns Hopkins University, where I did research, partly in collaboration with the Perception and Mind Lab, and taught for the William H. Miller III Department of Philosophy.
 Before Columbia, I did both my BA (in Philosophy, Politics, and Economics) and my masters (BPhil in Philosophy) at the University of Oxford.

 I work on Philosophy of Mind, of Cognitive Science and of Neuroscience.
 I am especially interested in animal minds, different kinds of memory, and the representation of time.
 My dissertation is titled Animal Minds in Time.